MorganRuffell/Unreal-4.25-Local-JSON/README.md

 ## Tasks Still to be completed

-- [X] Refactor material system on the player controller []  Connect to Google Sheets and retrieve and save data from there
+- [X] Refactor material system on the player controller
+- [o]  Connect to Google Sheets and retrieve and save data from there

 ## External Links